 Sufficient and non-sufficient assets

-There are two types of assets on Statemint and Statemine: sufficient and non-sufficient.
+There are two types of assets on Asset Hub: sufficient and non-sufficient.

 To hold a non-sufficient asset in an account, the account needs to exist on-chain, which means it needs to have a balance in the native asset at least as much as the Existential Deposit (ED).
-This means 0.1 DOT on Statemint and 0.000003333 KSM on Statemine.
+This means 0.1 DOT on Polkadot Asset Hub and 0.000003333 KSM on Kusama Asset Hub.
 These existential deposits are ten times smaller than those on the Relay Chains.

 So, to send a non-sufficient asset, you need to ensure that the recipient account has at least the ED.
 A sufficient asset doesn't require the account to have any balance in the native token to be received.